Worsening Italian crisis batters European markets

 In another sign that investors were flocking to safer bets, though, the euro hit a 11-month low versus the yen with a 1.5 percent drop to 125.10 yen EURJPY=EBS, its biggest slide in four months.

 Elsewhere in bonds, U.S. 10-year Treasury yields fell to six-week lows of 2.883 percent US10YT=RR after a U.S. holiday on Monday.
-The climb in Italy’s yields - yields move inversely to price - meant they were above the U.S. equivalent for the first time in over a year.
+The climb in Italy’s yields - move inversely to price - meant they were above the U.S. equivalent for the first time in over a year.

 Analysts are awaiting U.S. inflation data later in the week, which could provide clues to future interest rate moves before the Federal Reserve policy meets next month.